Rights and obligations

 Obligation to provide information

-• You want to buy a car or motorcycle;
+- You want to buy a car or motorcycle.

-• you want to go on holiday.
+- You want to go on vacation.

-You can report the changes using the change form.
-Read more about reporting changes >.
+Report changes using the change form.
+Read more about reporting changes >, or contact your legality consultant.

 Duty to cooperate